 The ticket you buy at the Acropolis costs 12 Euro and will allow you entry to all the archaeological sites we’ll visit in this tour: Acropolis, Agora and it’s museum, Kerameikos and its museum, Hadrian’s Library, Roman Agora, and the Olympeion.

-Pay for your ticket and walk up the foot path that takes you through the Theatre of Dionysus.
+After you get your ticket, walk up the foot path that takes you through the Theatre of Dionysus [map].
 This is one of the most important theaters in Greece, and the place where Theatre reached it’s zenith in Ancient Athens.

 It is in ruinous state, with most of the cavea stones missing, but some of the front row VIP seats and the orchestra are still preserved.

-Continue walking toward the Acropolis entrance, and soon you will be at the back wall of the Odeon of Herodes Atticus with its tall arches.
+Continue walking toward the Acropolis entrance, and soon you will be at the back wall of the Odeon of Herodes Atticus [map].

-From there walk up the precarious footpath and the Propylaea to enter the Acropolis.
-You will be asked to check your backpacks and bulky items at the small building nearby.
+From there walk up the precarious footpath and the Propylaea to enter the Acropolis [map]

 The orange tour line on our map suggests a walking path around the Parthenon, but feel free to walk around and enjoy the ancient ruins as you please.

-On the Acropolis itself you can find a water fountain (good place to refill your water bottles) and toilets at the southeast end of the rock.
+On the Acropolis itself you can find a water fountain (good place to refill your water bottles) and toilets at the southeast end of the rock [map].
 But shade and other amenities are not available until you exit the archaeological site.

 It would take at the very least about half-hour to walk around the monuments of the Acropolis and to take in the city view form above.

-Exit the Acropolis and head west towards the Areios Pagos, the bare rock to the right, above the Agora.
-Ascend the rock through the stairs for good views of the Acropolis and the Agora below, and for some excellent “selfie” opportunities.
+Exit the Acropolis and head west towards the Areios Pagos [map], the bare rock to the right, above the Agora.
+Ascend the rock through the stairs for good views of the Acropolis and the Agora below, and for some excellent “selfie” opportunities with the Parthenon in the background.

-Afterward, walk northwest on Theonas road to find the entrance to the Agora of Athens.
-Enter the site with the same ticket you purchased when you entered the Acropolis.
+Afterward, walk northwest on Theonas road to find the entrance to the Agora of Athens [map].
+Enter the archaeological site with the same ticket you purchased when you entered the Acropolis.

 The Ancient Agora of Athens